 Digestive Tract Effects

-Food is passed along the digestive tract by wave-like contractions in the intestinal wall called peristalsis.
+Food is passed along the digestive tract by wave-like contractions in the intestinal wall known as peristalsis.
 Acetylcholine binds to muscarinic receptors in the muscles of the intestinal wall, triggering the muscles to contract.
-Atropine binds to these receptors and blocks acetylcholine.
-This calms the stomach and intestinal muscles and slows the frequency and strength of muscle contractions.
+When atropine attaches to the receptors, it prevents acetylcholine from binding to them.
+This calms the intestinal muscles and slows the frequency and strength of muscle contractions.
 Atropine has therefore been used to treat conditions such as irritable bowel syndrome.

 Atropine is sometimes used as a sedative.
 It’s known that acetylcholine is used as a neurotransmitter in the brain as well as in the parasympathetic nervous system, which is why atropine can affect brain functions when it interferes with the action of acetylcholine.

 Inhibiting Chemical Weapons

 Most chemical weapons that act on nerves belong to a group of chemicals known as organophosphates.
 These chemicals prevent acetylcholine from being broken down once it has done its job, so the neurotransmitter continues to stimulate nerves.
 Atropine is used as an antidote to the nerve agents.
 It blocks the acetylcholine receptors, preventing the acetylcholine from reaching the nerves.
 Military personnel may carry an atropine auto-injector to protect themselves from chemical weapons.

 The bittersweet nightshade, or Solanum dulcamara, is sometimes known as deadly nightshade.
 It's poisonous and can occasionally be deadly, but it's not as toxic as the true deadly nightshade.
 An alternate name for the plant is woody nightshade.
 It's a perennial vine that is native to Europe and Asia but is widespread in North America.
 Like the deadly nightshade, the bittersweet nightshade belongs to the plant family known as the Solanaceae.